gnur/slides/kcd-utrecht/main.md

 theme: ./theme.json
 ---

+# This is NOT: Socio-technical challenges of adopting Kubernetes

+Sorry, Giuseppe couldn't make it today.

+---

 # Using the CLI for fun and profit

 ## Or, how to shave your yak

 About me: